xuelongqy/wallet_core_bindings/wallet_core_bindings_native/README.md

 }
 ```

-wallet_core_bindings_libs currently only supports Android and iOS.
+wallet_core_bindings_libs currently only supports Android, iOS, Linux and macOS.
 If you want to support other platforms, you need to import the dynamic library of wallet core into the project.
 See [wallet_core_bindings_libs](https://github.com/xuelongqy/wallet_core_bindings/tree/main/wallet_core_bindings_libs).

 ```yaml
 dependencies: